How to make web pages accessible

 Read about decorative and redundant images in Using images in online content.

-Depending on the website editing tool, you may be able to add alt text in different ways, like in the:
+Depending on your image editing tool, you can add alt text in different ways:

 - main body content using a formatting toolbar image or media picker